-Using the most recent advances in dental implant technology, Dr. Helm is able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Peterson is able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
 There are even situations where the implants can be placed at the same time as a tooth extraction further minimizing the number of surgical procedures.
-Advances in dental implant technology have made it possible, in select cases, to extract teeth and place implants with crowns at one visit.
+Advances in dental implant technology have made it possible, in select cases, to extract teeth and place implants with crowns at one visit for some cases.

 What Types Of Prosthesis Are Available?